Jason-fos/gloves-off-boxing-quiz/README.md

 7. As the site owner, I want users to be able to navigate the site with ease.
 8. As the site owner, I want to display relevant information clearly to the user.
 9. As the site owner, I dont want the user to use the browser back arrow when no page is found.
-10. As the site owner, I want users to be displayed with a personalised game over or win message on quiz completion.
+10. As the site owner, I want users to be displayed with a game over or win message on quiz completion.

 ## Design